 Michael Jones has performed in the Knoxville music scene since he was a kid.
 He started by teaching himself to play guitar and bass from online video tutorials and song tablature.
 He then began singing and performing in church, in a cover band, and in his local talent show, which inspired him to pick up marching band and, eventually, a degree in contemporary music from Bryan College.
 He has since performed alongside musicians such as Abe Partridge, Kirk Fleta, Luke McQueary, and Jordan Foster.
 He currently performs in and around Knoxville solo and as a guitarist, bassist, and backup vocalist in a variety of contexts.
 He also writes songs for his current project, Lazarus Lake, as well as for collaborative projects with his friends.

 Josh Rudes specializes in upright and electric bass.
 Josh graduated cum laude with a Jazz Studies degree from the University of North Texas and has been playing bass for about 12 years, with experience gigging and teaching all across the Dallas/Fort Worth area.
-Josh has taught for 4 years now and I’m able to teach technique, theory and any genre you want to learn!
-His main experience is in rock, jazz and pop, but he play all styles, from Latin and classical to country.
+Josh has taught for 4 years now and is able to teach technique, theory and any genre his students want to learn!
+His main experience is in rock, jazz and pop, but he plays all styles from Latin and classical to country.
 Favorite musicians include Charlie Puth, Christian McBride, WatchHouse, Julian Lage and Madison Cunningham.